-- It is the student's responsibility to maintain backup copies of disks and assignments and to complete the work in the time available.
+• It is the student's responsibility to maintain electronic backup copies of

+- assignments and to complete the work in the time available.
 Students are strongly encouraged to utilize their public server space provided by Auburn University as one of their back-up options.
 However, this should not be the only option used by students.
-Floppy disks, zip disks, and multiple copies of files should also be used to guard against data loss.
-Failure to submit assignments due to data loss is not an acceptable excuse. - Students will be utilizing the server space provided to them by the University for their web-based assignments.
-It is the student's responsibility to ensure that adequate space is available for the storage of all required files for this project. - Students are strongly encouraged to investigate their available server space at the beginning of the semester in order to ensure that adequate storage space is available.
-If students have trouble determining the space available, they should contact the OIT help desk.
-If it is determined that adequate space is not available, the student should contact the instructor immediately in order to determine the best course of action that will resolve the situation. - Students are strongly encouraged to make regular time in their schedules for the completion of computer-based projects.
+Cloud storage, backup removable media and multiple copies of files should also be used to guard against data loss.
+Failure to submit assignments due to data loss is not an acceptable excuse. - Students are strongly encouraged to make regular time in their schedules for the completion of computer-based projects.
 Typically more time is needed than is available in the class meeting schedule for the successful completion of these projects. - The instructor may request to see a student's backup copies of electronic files at any time during the semester in order to assess progress.